Iron Horse Will Close After a Decade in Penn Quarter, Transform into a Boardwalk-Themed Bar

 On the first floor, reclaimed wood and high ceilings are designed to give a breezy feel.
 Venture down to the subterranean second floor for a colorful mélange of food and games.
 Parts of Iron Horse’s arcade will remain, including foosball, shuffleboard, and pop-a-shot.
 A private room is available for parties.

-Three bars will pour over 20 draft beers, with from American classics (Bud, Miller Lite) to Peronis and microbrews.
+Three bars will pour over 20 draft beers, from American classics (Bud, Miller Lite) to Peronis and microbrews.
 Cocktails draw from the Shaw spots like a grapefruit-and-ginger Takoda mule and Cortez margarita.
 Both will be available on a list of 10 draft cocktails that’ll also include boozy lemonade and frosé for that endless summer vibe.
 Libations are accompanied by nostalgic boardwalk fare, including corn dogs, popcorn, and cotton candy.

 Given the bar’s proximity to the Capital One Arena, Seelbach hopes the space will become a destination for game watch parties.
 Surrounding 20 flat-screen televisions will be dedicated to airing every Capitals game as well as other local teams and NCAA sports.